adicu/Devfest-Environment-Setup/DevFest Environment Setup.md

 ```
 (venv) $ cd ~/some/random/directory

-[ some development happens ]
+[ ... some development happens ... ]

 (venv) $ deactivate
 ```

 that's a perfectly valid (and, for projects with large amounts of files, recommended) workflow!

-__Optionally:__ what if you team up with a friend, and you want them to be able to recreate your development environment?
+> __Optionally:__ what if you team up with a friend, and you want them to be able to recreate your development environment?
 They'd have to know the exact names and versions of each package used in your project. `pip` makes this easy by enabling you to "freeze" the current state of the packages used in your project:

-`$ pip freeze > requirements.txt`
+> `$ pip freeze > requirements.txt`

-By redirecting the output of `pip freeze` into a `requirement.txt` file using the `>` operator, your friend can run the following:
+> By redirecting the output of `pip freeze` into a `requirement.txt` file using the `>` operator, your friend can run the following:

-`$ pip install -r requirements.txt`
+> `$ pip install -r requirements.txt`

-and all the packages in your project will also be installed in their development environment!
+> and all the packages in your project will also be installed in their development environment!
 These little `virtualenv` and `pip` hacks can go a long way towards optimizing your development workflow.

-Happy hacking!
+__Happy hacking!__